-A sound work for bodies and electronics
+A performance work for bodies and electronics

 What would a perfect system look like, what would it mean, and would we really want it?